corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/building-the-docs.md

 ## Keep your fork in sync with the upstream repo

-The best way to keep your fork in sync with the main documentation repository is to add it as the `upstream` repo after you create the fork.
+The best way to keep your fork in sync with the main documentation repository is to add it as the `upstream` repository after you create the fork.

 ### Add the upstream repo